 U.S. Secretary of State in Bill Clinton's administration who heavily influenced American policy in Bosnia and Herzegovina and the Middle East.
 She received the Presidential Medal of Freedom from US President Barack Obama in 2012.
+She was remembered by the world when she died at the age of 84.

 She was taught by a governess because her father feared she would be inculcated into Marxist ideology.

 When she was appointed as United States Secretary of State in 1997 she became the first woman to hold the position.
+She has 7 published nonfiction books.

 She was married to Joseph Medill Patterson Albright from 1959 until 1982 and they raised three daughters named Anne Korbel, Alice Patterson, and Katherine Medill Albright.
 Her father was a Czech Jewish diplomat named Josef Korbel.